UltraRobot/UltraRobot/README.md

 - 👋 Hi, I’m @UltraRobot
 - 👀 I’m interested in game design
 - 🌱 I’m currently learning UI design, writing, level design, and other forms of creation
-- 💞️ I’m looking to collaborate on Unity projects via intergation with GitHub
+- 💞️ I’m looking to collaborate on Unity projects (via integration with GitHub) and on open-source software & applications
 - 📫 How to reach me: Discord @ultra_robot

 <!---